fffonion/lua-resty-openssl/README.md

 Synopsis
 ========

-This library uses the naming conversion close to original OpenSSL API.
+This library is greatly inspired by [luaossl](https://github.com/wahern/luaossl), while uses the naming conversion closer to original OpenSSL API.
-For example, a function called `X509_set_pubkey` will expect to exist as `resty.openssl.x509:set_pubkey`.
+For example, a function called `X509_set_pubkey` in OpenSSL C API will expect to exist as `resty.openssl.x509:set_pubkey`.
 *CamelCase*s are replaced to *underscore_case*s, for exmaple `X509_set_serialNumber` becomes
 `resty.openssl.x509:set_serial_number`.